Jac0912/Note/Toefl/speaking/speaking-practice.md

 I believe that television has a positive influence on society simply because it's **one of** the easiest way**s** to learn.
 For example, **during** last summer vacation, my parents acquired some knowledge of home fire safety from watching television.
 After that, they **stared** checking the ~~state~~ condition of electric**al** appliances **more** frequently, which ~~is important to~~  **helped them become more**  aware of ~~the~~ potential danger**s**.
 Also (In addition), watching television ~~could help~~ **allows** them **to** get the latest news of the world for the reason that it's convenien~~ce~~**t** to get information from the Universal channel.
 In contrast, people can't get the benefits above without watching television.

+**tpo49-task2**
+Some teachers think that it is important for students to sit in assigned seats, that is, to sit in the same place every day in class.
+Other teachers think that students should be allowed to choose where they will sit, and they allow them to sit in different seats on different days.
+Which do you think is better?
+Explain why. minimize time wastage -> it's will consume less time for students to take a seat. -> teacher will have more time to teaching / student can use the saved time to do practice exercises expand social circle -> meet different classmates in each class / make friends with different personality -> broaden their horizon about different subjects and have more diverse ideas of problem solving